Santroller/Santroller/wiring_guides/wii.md

 ### 2. Connect power (VCC)

 - Connect the microcontroller VCC to the breakout VCC
-- If using a 5 V Pro Micro and a breakout that does not support 5 V input, route VCC through a 3.3 V regulator
+- If using a 5V Pro Micro and a breakout that does not support 5V input, route VCC through a 3.3V regulator
 - On the Arduino Uno, use the onboard 3.3 V pin
 - On the Adafruit breakout:
-  - `VIN` accepts both 3.3 V and 5 V input
+  - `VIN` accepts both 3.3V and 5V input
   - The `3V` pin is an output and is not required

 ---